projecthuman-repo/learning-engine/README.md

 LeafAI and Questgen models requires the "reddit tar.gz" file and other model related files which were too big and those needed to be placed in .gitignore.

 2. server_constants:
-Due to our lack of experience, its currently a mess to align all the PATH variables in a general fashion, try to adjust on your own and place the server_constants.py file in .gitignore as well.
+Due to our lack of experience, its currently a mess to align all the paths variables in a general fashion, try to adjust on your own and place the server_constants.py file in .gitignore as well.

 3. RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:0 and cpu! (when checking argument for argument index in method wrapper_CUDA__index_select):
 Go to the distractor_generator.py or question_generator.py, theres a _model_predict function, add _.to('cuda')_ to source_encoding = self.tokenizer(blablabla) and make it source_encoding = self.tokenizer(blablabla).to('cuda')